-1. Class A has four districts.
+- 1. Class A has four districts.
 Class B has six districts.
 Class C has nine districts.
-Class D has nine districts.

-- 2. If a school decides not to compete after district assignments are made, no change will be made in district assignments.
+Class D has nine districts. - 2.
+If a school decides not to compete after district assignments are made, no change will be made in district assignments.
 If two or more schools decide not to compete, or two or more schools close, consolidate, or enter into a cooperative agreement, the districts may be adjusted to restore a near equal number of schools or to take advantage of a reduction in travel distance. - 3.
 If a school(s) decides to participate in an activity after district assignments are completed, the school(s) will be assigned to a district with the fewest number of schools unless the travel distance is too great.
-If the travel distance is too great, the school(s) will be assigned to the nearest district.

-4. Class A (33 Schools) (1 District of 9 schools & 3 Districts of 8 schools)
+If the travel distance is too great, the school(s) will be assigned to the nearest district. - Class A (31 Schools) (1 District of 7 schools & 3 Districts of 8 schools) - a.

-- a.
 Class A is assigned to four districts using a left to right method based on enrollment. - b.
-Single gendered schools will be paired together when needed.

-Class B (59 Schools) (1 District of 9 schools & 5 Districts of 10 schools)
+Single gendered schools will be paired together when needed. - Class B (61 Schools) (1 District of 11 schools & 5 Districts of 10 schools) - a.

-- a.
 Schools are assigned to a district according to the school's geographical location.
-Available sites and facilities are also considered. - b.
+Available sites and facilities are also considered - b.
 Beginning with the school located the farthest west; schools to the east are added until the pre-determined number of schools which are to compose a district is reached.
 Schools located to the north and south may be selected if total travel distance to a meet site can be decreased.
 This sequence continues until all schools are assigned to districts. - c.
-Single gendered schools will be paired together when needed.

-6. Class C (88 Schools) (7 Districts of 10 schools & 2 Districts of 9 schools)
+Single gendered schools will be paired together when needed. - 6.
+Class C (88 Schools) (2 Districts of 9 schools & 7 Districts of 10 schools) - a.

-- a.
 Schools are assigned to a district according to the school's geographical location.
 Available sites and facilities are also considered. - b.
 Beginning with the school located the farthest west; schools to the east are added until the predetermined number of schools which are to compose a district is reached.
 Schools located to the north and south may be selected if total travel distance to a meet site can be decreased.
-This sequence continues until all schools are assigned to districts.

-Class D (99 Schools) (9 Districts of 11 schools)
+This sequence continues until all schools are assigned to districts. - Class D (100 Schools) (1 District of 12 schools & 8 Districts of 11 schools) - a.

-- a.
 Schools are assigned to a district according to the school's geographical location.
 Available sites and facilities are also considered. - b.
 Beginning with the school located the farthest west; schools to the east are added until the predetermined number of schools which are to compose a district is reached.
 Schools located to the north and south may be selected if total travel distance to a meet site can be decreased.
-This sequence continues until all schools are assigned to districts
+This sequence continues until all schools are assigned to districts.